GriffinPlus/docker-zimbra/README.md

 ## Overview

 This image contains everything needed to download, setup and run the [Zimbra](https://www.zimbra.com/) colaboration suite.
 The image itself does not contain Zimbra.
 On the first start, the container installs a minimalistic Ubuntu 16.04 LTS onto a docker volume.
-This installation serves as the root filesystem for Zimbra, so Zimbra can modify the installation and everything is kept consistent and persistent - even if the container is updated.
+This installation serves as the root filesystem for Zimbra, so Zimbra can work with the environment and everything is kept consistent and persistent - even if the container is updated.
+Although it is a docker container, it actually behaves more like a LXD container that integrates into the docker ecosystem.
 This also implys that you must take care of updating the Ubuntu installation and Zimbra regularly.
 Pulling a new image version **does not** automatically update the Ubuntu installation on the docker volume.

 ## Usage